dvidelabs/flatcc/README.md

 in hot cache or to make sure all vtables are available when partially transmitting a buffer.
 This behavior can be disabled by a runtime flag.

-Because some use cases may inlclude very constrained embedded devices, the builder library can be customized with an allocator object and a buffer emitter object.
+Because some use cases may include very constrained embedded devices, the builder library can be customized with an allocator object and a buffer emitter object.
 The separate emitter ensures a buffer can be constructed without requiring a full buffer to be present in memory at